ar-naseef/Salah-mate/README.md

 # Salah-mate
-command line program to find the accurate prayer times
+GUI program to find the accurate prayer times anywhere in the world